Huế chemical attacks: Incident

 On 3 June, Buddhists held another series of protests across the country.
 In the morning, attention focused on the capital Saigon, where approximately 500 Buddhist laypeople, mostly youths, protested in front of the Government Delegate's office while 300 troops stood by.
 The crowd and a government official equipped with a loudspeaker exchanged taunts and accusations.
 When the official claimed that Vietcong were among the crowd and attempting to cause trouble, the troops aimed their firearms at the protestors.

 When the crowd responded by taunting the soldiers as "stupid killers", the troops fixed bayonets to their guns and put on gas masks before charging at the protestors and throwing tear gas grenades at them.
 Some of the demonstrators ran away, while others remained stationary and began praying.
 Deaths and injuries were averted when a Buddhist leader urged the protestors to either retreat to a pagoda and receive medical treatment for the tear gas or to go home.
 When the entrance to the pagoda was blocked with barbed wire, some protestors simply sat on the ground and continued praying.
 After a standoff lasting almost three hours, troops wearing gas masks forcibly dispersed the crowd.
 The situation was worse in Huế, where Diệm had banned demonstrations and ordered his forces to arrest those who engaged in civil disobedience.
-At 13:00, some 1,500 protestors attempted to march towards the Từ Đàm Pagoda in Huế for a rally, having gathered at the Bến Ngư Bridge near the Perfume River.
+At 13:00, some 1,500 protestors attempted to march towards the Từ Đàm Pagoda in Huế for a rally, having gathered at the Bến Ngự Bridge near the Perfume River.
 A confrontation ensued when the protestors attempted to cross the bridge.
 Six waves of ARVN tear gas and attack dogs failed to disperse the crowd.

 Government officials stood on trucks, using loudspeakers to call out above the noise, urging the Buddhists—primarily high school and university students who had arrived on bicycles—to disperse.
 The announcements were met by jeers when the government spokesperson blamed the unrest on the Vietcong.
 At 18:30, the military personnel at the scene dispersed the crowd by emptying vials of brownish-red liquid on the heads of praying protestors, resulting in 67 Buddhists being hospitalized for chemical injuries.
 Of these, 40 suffered second-degree burns.
 The symptoms consisted of severe blistering of the skin and respiratory ailments.
 The crowd responded angrily to the apparent use of poison gas, and the incident became a public relations disaster for Diệm.
 Demonstrations also happened in Quang Tri and Nha Trang, also on the central coast area.